 Milky bubble tea (or "boba tea") was said to have been created in Taiwan as an after-school treat for children.
 Today, it is enormously popular in Taiwan, Hong Kong, and certain parts of the U.S. and Canada (particularly on the West Coast and in New York City).

 Variations abound, but this recipe with tapioca pearls and a homemade simple syrup captures the essence of the whimsical brew quite well.

 06 of 07

-Technically an herbal infusion, turmeric "tea" has long been used in Ayurveda as a remedy for bone and joint health.
+Technically an herbal infusion, turmeric milk "tea" has long been used in Ayurveda as a remedy for bone and joint health.
 It is also said to improve mental focus, so this is a nice morning or mid-afternoon drink.